lvaroqui/smart-led-strip/README.md

 ## Home Assistant

 I wrote a basic [Home Assistant](https://www.home-assistant.io/) plugin to control the Led Strip from a friendly user interface.
-It can be found in [echow_led_strip](echow_led_strip).
+It can be found in [echow_led_strip](custom_components/echow_led_strip).
 To enable it, place the folder in the `custom_components` folder of your Home Assistant installation.
+You can also add this repository as a [HACS](https://hacs.xyz/) [custom repository](https://hacs.xyz/docs/faq/custom_repositories/).